EnergyPlus · July 2026

 Most suppliers offer £5–£10 of emergency credit when your balance runs out, which is repaid from your next top-up.
 Friendly-hours protection means you won't be cut off at night or on Sundays/bank holidays.

-If you can budget a fixed monthly payment and pass a soft credit check, switching from PAYG to credit-meter direct debit usually saves £80–£200/year.
+If you can budget a fixed monthly payment and pass a soft credit check, switching from PAYG to a credit-meter direct-debit fix now can lock in a lower rate — the cheapest fixes sit around £326 below the July cap.
 Your supplier can arrange the meter mode change.

 Trust, methodology and sources